Tealium/integration-magento2/README.md

 ### Version 3.2.0

 - Optional FPD (First Party Domain) configuration.
+[FPD Tealium Docs](https://docs.tealium.com/iq-tag-management/administration/first-party-domains/about/)
 - Email Hashing: If set to true, SHA256() will be applied to email addresses in "customer_email" params.

 ### CSP for Version 3.2.0